cugos/cugos.github.com/meetings/_posts/2015-08-19-cugos_monthly.markdown

 Lots of new faces here today, so we're doing a round of introductions.
 Welcome to all!!!

+*Sarah Battersby, Spatial Binning*

+You have a lot of data, so much that you can't actually see any of it.
+Spatial binning helps solve this problem by aggregating that data spatially.

+Generally we can aggregate based on polygons, but that might not give us the level of granularity we want.
+An alternative is uniform bins, it's smooth and consistent.
+The bins are atificial.
+It looks cool, hexagons, they're fun.
+Sarah used QGIS to generate the hex-grid.

+As the spatial gloom and doom spreader, Sarah now dives into why they aren't so great...

 *Watch for live updates during the meeting.*